mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void ArmorArmGlowMask(Player drawPlayer, float shadow, ref int glowMask, ref Color color)

 Allows you to modify which glow mask and in what color is drawn on the player's arms.
-Note that this hook is only ever called through this item's associated equipment texture.
+Note that this is only called for body armor.
+Also note that this hook is only ever called through this item's associated equipment texture.

 ### public virtual void VerticalWingSpeeds(ref float ascentWhenFalling, ref float ascentWhenRising, ref float maxCanAscendMultiplier, ref float maxAscentMultiplier, ref float constantAscend)